-Since postural manipulation of intentionally moving the neck along the three axes is not performed in daily life, the reason for cause 1) was verified.
-The reason for cause 2) was because, it took a long time to correct the error because the error had to be corrected by indicating the amount of displacement in the posture indication, as opposed to the position indication, which can directly specify the correct position when an error occurs.
-The reason for cause 3) was related to depth perception and size perception in peripheral vision.
-The permissible eccentricity for recognizing the position and shape of an object in the peripheral vision is 15 ° [10], but the perceptible eccentricity for depth is less than 12.5° and the perceptible eccentricity for size is less than 5 ° [25].
+Since posture manipulation by intentionally moving the neck along the three axes is not performed in daily life, the reason for cause 1) was verified.
+The reason for cause 2) was the length of time it took to correct the error because the error had to be corrected by indicating the amount of displacement in the posture indication.
+This is in contrast to position indication, which can directly specify the correct position when an error occurs.
+The reason for cause 3) was related to depth perception and size perception in the peripheral vision.
+The permissible eccentricity for recognising the position and shape of an object in the peripheral vision is 15 ° [10], but the perceptible eccentricity for depth is less than 12.5 °, and the perceptible eccentricity for size is less than 5 ° [25].
 In addition, the accuracy of both depth perception and size perception decreased with eccentricity from the gazing point.
-Because the posture indication recognizes the posture of an object from changes in the size and depth of each side of the cursor or target, it required more visual information than the position indication.
-These reasons made it difficult to recognize the posture of the object when the face was turned away by up to 15 ° during posture manipulation.
+Because posture indication recognises the posture of an object from changes in the size and depth of each side of the cursor or target, it required more visual information than position indication.
+These reasons made it difficult to recognise the posture of the object when the face was turned away by up to 15 ° during posture manipulation.

 Evaluation of the usefulness of the 3D head pointer as a whole

-In the case of the voice switching method, the error in both position and posture indications was within the acceptable range, suggesting that the accuracy of the 3D head pointer is also effective for indications in real space through an optical see-through HMD.
+In the case of the voice switching method, the error in both position and posture indications was within the acceptable range, suggesting that the accuracy of the 3D head pointer is also effective for indications in real space through an optical transparent HMD.
 In terms of operation time, there was a large variation, and the indication time was not stable, indicating room for improvement.
-The improvement of the posture instruction, which is the most significant factor in the increase of operation time, is considered to be effective, and from the results of the oral questionnaire, the improvements to be made are as follows.
+The improvement in posture instruction, which is the most significant factor for the increase in operation time, is considered to be effective, and from the results of the questionnaire, the improvements to be made are as follows:

-Construct with daily head movements.
+construct the device using routine head movements,

-Use isotonic input.
+use isotonic input,

-Does not leave the operator’s gazing point.
+do not leave the operator’s gaze point.

-Of these, 1) and 2) should be solved by using face orientation directly in the posture indication, but there is a potential problem of how to provide posture instructions by rotating the head beyond its limit movable angle.
-For the solution of 3), when the operator removes the gazing point from the cursor and target object in the posture indication state, the target object and cursor can be improved by continuing to display them in front of the operator in AR.
-However, cutting out an object in real space and displaying it in the AR is quite heavy.
+Of these, 1) and 2) can be solved by using face orientation for posture indication, but there is a potential problem in how to provide posture instructions by rotating the head beyond its movable angle limit.
+In terms of finding a solution for 3), when the operator removes their gaze point from the cursor and target object in the posture indication state, the target object and cursor can be improved by continuing to display them in front of the operator in augmented reality (AR).
+However, removing an object in real space and displaying it in AR is quite difficult.

-In order to display AR in real time, it is necessary to devise a way to reduce the processing, such as detecting the mesh of objects in real space and displaying them.
+In order to display AR in real time, it is necessary to devise a way to reduce the amount of processing, such as detecting the mesh of objects in real space and displaying them.

-Discussion on the Practical Application of 3D Head Pointer
+Discussion on the Practical Application of a 3D Head Pointer

-In this section, we discuss the practical application of our proposed method.

-The advantages of the 3D Head Pointer are clarified by comparing it with other manipulation methods.
-After that, we will discuss the concerns of using this interface in real life.
+In this section, the practical application of the proposed method presented in this study is discussed.
+The advantages of the 3D head pointer can be clarified by comparing this method with other manipulation methods.
+Following the comparison, concerns about using this interface in real life are discussed.

-Comparison with Other Similar Methods
+Comparison with other similar methods

 Based on the results of the previous section, the proposed method was compared with other similar methods.